Just Checking: Information Seeking, Trust and AI

 Meanwhile, users who employ both ChatGPT and traditional search daily show higher trust and greater anthropomorphisation of AI systems.
 It’s unclear whether frequent use causes this, or whether people who are already predisposed to trust AI use it more often.

-The Systemic Stakes: Verification at Scale
+Verification at Scale

 Kuznetsova et al. (2025) tested this directly by asking LLM-based chatbots to verify political statements.
 ChatGPT correctly evaluated approximately 72% of tested claims on their dataset, with substantial variability across languages and topics.
 High-resource languages like English performed better than low-resource languages, raising equity concerns.